-B. Nebraska Cooperative Republican Platte Enhancement Project (N-CORPE) - The TPNRD is partnering with NRDs in the Republican River Basin in Nebraska to develop the largest stream flow enhancement project of its kind in the state.
+- B. Nebraska Cooperative Republican Platte Enhancement Project (N-CORPE) The TPNRD partnered with NRDs in the Republican River Basin in Nebraska to develop the largest stream flow enhancement project of its kind in the state.
 The landmark conjunctive management project is considered the most cost-effective way to aid and protect the Platte and Republican Rivers, the agricultural economy across one of Nebraska's most productive agricultural regions, and taxpayers statewide by ensuring long-term compliance with Integrated Management Plans (IMP) and Interstate Water Agreements.
 Work is done to the well field, and the pipeline moving south is completed.
 Construction to the north pipeline began in the spring 2017 and was completed fall 2017.

-C. The TPNRD has a signed agreement with DNR, Central Platte NRD (CPNRD), and Tri-Basin NRD to participate in funding the proposed J-2 Re-regulation Reservoir southwest of Overton.
+Annually the TPNRD's 25% share of the water is 4,000 ac-ft.
+The TPNRD's 25% share of water the Republican basin pumped prior to limitations being placed on the N-CORPE wells in 2017, is an additional 1,597 ac-ft credit annually from 2020-2040. - C. The TPNRD has a signed agreement with DNR, Central Platte NRD (CPNRD), and Tri-Basin NRD to participate in funding the proposed J-2 Re-regulation Reservoir southwest of Overton.
 It is anticipated that this reservoir will store up to 8,000 acre-feet of water, and that it will fill as often as three times per year.
 Water will be released to the Platte River to benefit endangered Whooping Cranes, Least Terns, and Piping Plovers.
-TPNRD is accruing 5,000 acre-feet per year of depletion offset credit through 2019 from its participation in this project.

-D. The TPNRD estimates that 85% of the certified irrigated acres in the District are using conservation tillage.
+TPNRD is accruing 5,000 acre-feet per year of depletion offset credit through 2019 from its participation in this project. - D. The TPNRD estimates that 85% of the certified irrigated acres in the District are using conservation tillage.
 Recent university research (Klocke, et al, 2009) indicates that evapotranspiration (ET) is reduced by as much as three inches per acre on irrigated cropland, as compared to conventional tillage systems.
-If one inch of ET provided gains to the river, as much as 26,753 acre-feet of water would be conserved in the Platte Basin in the TPNRD annually through this conservation practice.

-E. The TPNRD is working with the Cody-Dillon Ditch Company to work with their landowners and lease water rights from willing landowner's.
-Approximately 200 acres were leased in 2015 and nearly 500 acres were leased in 2016, and another 100 acres were leased in 2017.

-F. The TPNRD began a temporary not irrigate program in 2017.
-We had 14 landowners sign up 741 acres to temporarily not irrigate their acres for a one year lease, and 29 landowners sign up 1,063 acres to temporarily not irrigate their acres for a four year lease.
+If one inch of ET provides gains to the river, as much as 26,753 acre-feet of water would be conserved in the Platte Basin in the TPNRD annually through this conservation practice. - E. The TPNRD is working with the Cody-Dillon Ditch Company to work with their landowners and lease water rights from willing landowner's.
+Approximately 200 acres were leased in 2015; nearly 500 acres were leased in 2016; another 100 acres were leased in 2017; and 187 acres were leased in 2018; and zero acres leased in 2019. - F. The TPNRD began a temporary not irrigate program in 2017.
+Each year this program gains participants.
+In 2018 there were eight landowners participating in the short-term program with 594 acres, and seven landowners enroll 926 acres into the long-term program.
+In 2019 there were 17 landowners sign up 981.67 acres to temporarily not irrigate their acres for a one-year (short-term) lease, and 2 landowners sign up 61.94 acres to temporarily not irrigate their acres for a four-year (long-term) lease.

-G. Additional projects are being looked at for the most efficient use of time and money to get water back to the river in the quickest time possible, i.e. converting CNPPID surface water users to ground water users, and working with surface water irrigation districts on different projects.
+G. Additional projects are being looked at for the most efficient use of time and money to get water back to the river in the quickest time possible, i.e. converting CNPPID surface water users to ground water users and working with surface water irrigation districts on different projects.